CopernicaMarketingSoftware/Documentation/Publisher/en/rest-cdm-unsubscribe-logfile.md

-# Unsubscribe Record Information
+# REST API: Unsubscribe Record Information

-Messages sent via Marketing Suite that triggered an unsubscribe are logged in the the cdm-unsubscribe log files.
+Messages sent via Marketing Suite that triggered an unsubscribe are logged in the cdm-unsubscribe log files.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: